ainsleydev/website/content/work/royal-beauty/index.md

 - AOS

 ## Brief
-Katherine at Royal Beauty, didn't have an existing website, and obtained all of their traffic via [Treatwell](https://katherineroyalbeauty.mytreatwell.co.uk/).
+Katherine didn't have an existing website, and obtained all of their traffic via [Treatwell](https://katherineroyalbeauty.mytreatwell.co.uk/).
-They approached ainsley.dev to design and build a one-page website to attract more visitors to the salon and display useful information about their massage and treatment services.
+Due to this, they approached ainsley.dev TODO (Steph to change they approached, its repetitive.) to design and build a one-page website to attract more visitors to the salon and display useful information about their massage and treatment services.

+They wanted to include an easy, streamlined way for potential customers to get in contact to book massages and treatments.

+Steph: TODO, need to expand a bit

 ## Design
 It goes without saying that having a massage is a relaxing experience, so we wanted to convey a sense of relaxation and tranquility in a soft UI and design.
+A serif font (Playfair Display) was used for the headings and titles to represent tradition and relaxation, whilst a sans-serif type (Open Sans) was used for the body copy to make the cards and other stand out UI elements easy to read.
+A soft colour palette consisting of blues, greens and turquoise helped to reinforce a relaxing design.
+Iconography also used the same palette which added to the tranquil nature of the site.

 ## Development
+A static site was developed using a custom CSS framework [meshCSS](https://meshcss.com) and ==

 ## Results
+- TODO
+- TODO
+- TODO

 ## Testimonial
 Amazing web designer and developer, he made for me a tailored website within short time, great ideas, he listened to all